Meet your future vote-counter. Image via Reddit user humenbean

 Image via Internet Partiet

 One of the most useful parts of Bitcoin is its blockchain, which is essentially a public ledger of all transactions.
-It’s transparent, irreversible, decentralized, and very difficult (but not impossible) for one party to gain control over.
+It’s transparent, irreversible, decentralised, and very difficult (but not impossible) for one party to gain control over.
 This means that if you base a direct voting system on a blockchain, anyone with a computer and a little know-how could verify the results.
-It would be possible to see how many votes were cast, voters could verify that their own votes were counted, and the decentralized network would be the best answer so far to hacking attempts.
+It would be possible to see how many votes were cast, voters could verify that their own votes were counted, and the decentralised network would be the best answer so far to hacking attempts.
 Combined with the political thought that’s gone into systems like Liquid Feedback, there’s a starting point here for putting political questions to the public much more frequently and ambitiously.

 A few problems immediately jump out when we picture widespread electronic voting.
 We’re still human, for one.
-No matter how optimized our systems get for counting people’s votes and balancing their interests, there will still be people who want to break the rules for their own benefit.
+No matter how optimised our systems get for counting people’s votes and balancing their interests, there will still be people who want to break the rules for their own benefit.

-Vote buying, intimidation, and hacking are three big human wrenches thrown into the gears of online decentralized voting.
+Vote buying, intimidation, and hacking are three big human wrenches thrown into the gears of online decentralised voting.
 What if someone offers to buy my vote on an issue and threatens to send goons to my house if I don’t agree?
 What if my device has a virus on it that will change my vote without my knowledge?
 What if voters just don’t give a shit or get tricked into voting against their interests?
 What if we get results like California, with its massive proposition battles and referendum-riddled budget?

 I asked Emil Kirkegaard from the Danish Internet Party to address some of these concerns.
 In a blog post, he outlined some responses to these fears.
 Emil addresses the impracticality and high cost of intimidating enough voters to make a difference, the fact that you could already sell mail-in absentee ballots if you wanted to, and the notion that a voting system must be perfect in order to justify trying it out.
 Our current paper-voting system isn’t perfect: Turnout is crap, politicians can already indirectly buy votes by promising development or massive advertising expenditures, and people are for the most part disengaged from politics between elections.
 But we accept it, problems and all, because it’s the best we’ve currently come up with.